 Tip: Staying in Bologna?
 I recommend this Food and Ferrari tour through Viator.
 Includes Ferrari Museum ticket.

-The first model that caught my eye upon entering the Ferrari Museum was a blue Ferrari 250 GT Berlinetta with a racing stripe down the middle.
+Upon entering the Ferrari Museum, the first model that caught my eye was a blue Ferrari 250 GT Berlinetta with a racing stripe down the middle.

 It was built between 1959-62 and boasted a 3-liter V12 engine capable of 240hp in the road version.